org-zpr/zpr-core/visaservice/README.md

 ## Visa Service API

 The main visa service api (for requesting visas and connection control) is a THRIFT API.
 This runs on TCP/5002 by default.
-See `thrift/vs.thrift` for documentation.
+See `vs.thrift` in the zpr-vsapi repo for documentation.